TheAwiteb/oxide_todo/api-desc.md

 ## Rate Limit
 <!-- How the ratelimit work in the API -->
-The API has a rate limit of 60 burst requests, and 1 request per 5 seconds, if you exceed the limit you will receive a 429 status code.
+The API has a rate limit of 30 burst requests per minute, if you exceed the limit will return `429 Too Many Requests`.

 ### Headers
 <!-- The ratelimit headers -->

-- `x-ratelimit-limit`: Your burst limit.
+- `x-ratelimit-limit`: Your burst size, maximum number of requests you can make in a burst
-- `x-ratelimit-remaining`: The number of requests remaining in the current burst.
-Will return `Too Many Requests` if you exceed the limit.
+- `x-ratelimit-remaining`: The requests remaining in the current burst, when it reaches 0 the next request will return `429 Too Many Requests`.
-- `x-ratelimit-reset`: The number of seconds left to reset the burst.
+- `x-ratelimit-reset`: The time in seconds when the current burst will be reset.